 A Restricted Stock Award is a grant of shares of our common stock subject to a risk of forfeiture, performance conditions, restrictions on transferability and any other restrictions imposed by the Administrator in its discretion.
 Restrictions may lapse at such times and under such circumstances as determined by the Administrator.
 Except as otherwise provided under the terms of the 2022 Omnibus Plan or an Award agreement, the holder of a Restricted Stock Award will have rights as a stockholder, including the right to vote our common stock subject to the Restricted Stock Award and to receive dividends on our common stock subject to the Restricted Stock Award during the restriction period.
 Unless otherwise determined by the Administrator and specified in the Award agreement, our common stock distributed in connection with a stock split or stock dividend, and other property (other than cash) distributed as a dividend, will be subject to restrictions and a risk of forfeiture to the same extent as the Restricted Stock Award with respect to which such common stock or other property has been distributed.
-In addition, any cash dividends will be subject to restrictions and risk of forfeiture to the same extent as the Restricted Stock Award with respect to which such dividends were paid and will not be paid unless and until such Restricted Stock Award has vested and been earned.
+In addition, any cash dividends will be subject to restrictions and risk of forfeiture to the same extent as the Restricted Stock Award has vested and been earned.